marygraceblair/PokeSource/README.md

 ## Setup

-To initialize the project you need to run this command:
+After cloning or downloading the project, you need to start it via `docker-compose up` in the project folder.
+Next step is the project initialization:

 ```bash
 ./pokedex init